ragulpr/ragulpr.github.io/_posts/2016-11-22-WTTE-RNN-Hackless-churn-modeling.md

 And it's less hacky than the sliding box model as you don't need to set some arbitrary window size before training your model.
 The whole modeling cycle just gets smoother.
 You can use all your available data and you get output that's interpretable.

-There are assumptions, but they are explicit - no hidden or dirty tricks:
+There are assumptions (it's a *model*, not reality), but they are explicit - no hidden or dirty tricks:

-* Assumptions about the time to event being Weibull given features
+* Assume the time to event to be Weibull distributed given features
-* Assumptions about uninformative censoring
+* Assume uninformative censoring

-I'm currently working on cleaning up some research-grade dirty code and add it on github.
+I'm currently working on cleaning up some research-grade dirty code to put it on github.
 PM me if you can't wait.

 ps.
 I'm sure alot of people have built this model or variants of it previously but I haven't been able to find any papers on it.
 If you have and want to discuss it/be cited please get in touch!